StatBiomed/CamoTSS/README.rst

 You can run CamoTSS **TC+CTSS** mode by using test file according to the following code.

+**Note**
+You should use the same reference gtf file and reference fasta file as that you used during alignment.
+In other words, if you run alignment by using cellranger, then the gtf file and fasta file should located in the refdata-gex-GRCh38-2020-A/fasta/genome.fa and refdata-gex-GRCh38-2020-A/genes/genes.gtf.

 For the remaining modes, you can check this document_.

 .. _document: https://camotss.readthedocs.io/en/latest/run_CamoTSS.html